Jgkmnx/INFOTC-1600_Project04/README.md

 # INFOTC-1600_Project04
 **Project 04: Markdown Page on Github**

-This project provides experience working with markdown, Git/GitHub, and digital concepts.
+Project 4 provides experience working with markdown, Git/GitHub, and digital concepts.
+This Repository is a beginner friendly introduction to Linux that covers a general overview of the operating system, how the filing system works, basic commands, and where to go next.

 ## Page Navigation